 publisher with University in the name i.e., Oxford

 This site has the largest collection of scanned works in the

 world.
 Almost anything that is prior to 1923 is available

 because of the copyright laws.
 Various formats are available

 including PDF, Txt, and Html.

 - Wikipedia.
 Don't use it!!!
 The material is notorious for being unreliable and inaccurate.
-If you do look at an article go to the end of the article and find the footnotes and bibliography, where there will often be links to PDF files you can download or books you can look up in Google books or get at the Library.
+If you do look at an article go to the bottom of the article and find the footnotes and bibliography, where there will often be links to PDF files you can download or books you can look up in Google books or get at the Library.
 NEVER place Wikipedia in your bibliography.

 - See Research

 Modified Sep 11, 2016.
 Copyright © 2016 Electronic Christian Media